Value of Supply

 Where a principal supplies groundnut to his agent and the agent is supplying groundnuts of like kind and quality in subsequent supplies at a price of Rs.
 5000/- per quintal on the day of supply.
 Another independent supplier is supplying groundnuts of like kind and quality to the said agent at the price of Rs.
 4550/- per quintal.
 The value of the supply made by the principal shall be Rs.
 4550/- per quintal or where he exercises the option the value shall be 90% of the Rs.
 5000/- i.e. is Rs.
 4500/- per quintal.

-(b) In case value cannot be determined under (a) then following values have to be taken sequentially to determine the taxable value:
+a) In case value cannot be determined under (a) then fol-lowing values have to be taken sequentially to deter-mine the taxable value: –

 Value of supply of services in case of a Pure Agent

-Subject to fulfillment of certain conditions, the expenditure and costs incurred by the supplier as a pure agent of the recipient of supply of service, has to be excluded from the value of supply.
+Subject to fulfilment of certain conditions, the expenditure and costs incurred by the supplier as a pure agent of the recipient of supply of service has to be excluded from the value of supply.

 Determination of value in respect of few specific supplies